-Computer software development costs have been assessed as having a useful life of three years and will be tested annually for impairment and carried at cost less accumulated amortisation and impairment losses.
+Computer software development costs have been assessed as having a useful life of three years and carried at cost less accumulated amortisation and impairment losses.
+The directors are required to perform an annual assessment to identify indications of impairment and only where indications are present is the asset required to be tested for impairment.

 Projects that have not been completed by the end of the financial year have not yet been assessed for a useful life, this will be completed at the end of the project, therefore costs for these projects are recorded in the Statement of Financial Position without any amortisation.
-Once a useful life is established, amortisation will commence, and the projects will also be tested annually for impairment and carried at cost less accumulated amortisation and impairment losses.
+Once a useful life is established, amortisation will commence, and the projects carried at cost less accumulated amortisation and impairment losses.
+The directors are required to perform an annual assessment to identify indications of impairment and only where indications are present is the asset required to be tested for impairment.